 Renewable Resources.
-The State of Nebraska does not currently have any form of a renewable The electric utility industry continues to experience significant pressure from portfolio standard. customers and regulators to incorporate additional renewable generating resources into generation portfolios.
+The State of Nebraska does not currently have any form of a renewable portfolio standard.
+The electric utility industry continues to experience significant pressure from customers and regulators to incorporate additional renewable generating resources into generation portfolios.
 Although their intermittent production capability must be considered when assessing the reliability of the system, renewable resources can serve as a hedge against future fossil fuel price volatility and/or environmental regulations.
-In addition, the current market price for wind generation in particular makes it a valuable financial asset, allowing for long-term energy price certainty when contracted under a PPA.
-Counting hydro, landfill gas, wind and solar, LES currently sources approximately 15% of its installed nameplate generating capacity from renewable resources.
-With contracted additions for 273 MW of wind generation and another 5 MW{DC} of solar generation in 2016, approximately one-third of LES' installed nameplate capacity will consist of renewable resources, with the other two-thirds split nearly evenly between natural gas and coal resources.
-The contracted renewable additions are expected to be cost competitive with LES future resources.
-This savings reflects the change in LES' projected power costs resulting from the addition of the renewable resources as compared to projected power costs without the addition of these contracts.
+Including hydro, landfill gas, wind and solar, in 2016 LES will source approximately 33% of its installed nameplate generating capacity from renewable resources with the other two-thirds split nearly evenly between natural gas and coal resources.
 LES believes this diversity in its generating portfolio, combined with the price certainty of the renewable PPAs, positions LES well to adapt to any potential future challenges in its generation fleet.